 - Turn the waffle iron on and turn it up to high if your machine has this setting.

-- Add all of the waffle ingredients into a blender in the order listed.
+- Add all of the ingredients into a blender in the order listed.
 Blend on low or pulse just until combined.
 (I left mine a little lumpy like a muffin batter, but most of the oats were blended into small pieces.)
-Just pulse until you get a creamy, thick batter-like consistency.
+Just blend/ pulse until you get a creamy, thick batter-like consistency.

-- Once you have the mixture all ready to go, use a rubber spatula and scoop/dollop it out of the blender onto the middle of the waffle iron, filling it from the center out just halfway to the edges.
-Spread it out a bit evenly, but not all the way to the edges (about 1 inch away from the edges).
+- Once you have the mixture all ready to go, use a rubber spatula and scoop/dollop ½ the mixture out of the blender onto the middle of the waffle iron, filling it from the center out just halfway to the edges.
+Spread it out a bit evenly.

 - Close the lid to the waffle iron and the batter will flatten out.
 Turn the waffle iron down to medium high heat (level 4 out of 5 on my waffle maker) and cook 2-3 minutes.
 Check after 2 minutes.
 If it's dark golden brown, it's ready.
 If it doesn't look done and still sticks a bit, close the lid and cook one more minute.

 - When the first waffle is done, grab a glass plate and set it aside.
-To remove the waffle from the machine with a large, flat spatula to remove the waffle or you can do what I did and just pick up the waffle maker with oven mitts and dump the waffle onto a plate (careful!).
+To remove the waffle from the machine with a large, flat spatula and put it on the glass plate, or you can do what I did and just pick up the waffle maker with oven mitts and dump the waffle onto the plate (but be careful!).

-- Serve with your favorite toppings (see below for my tips) or turn it into a healthy breakfast sandwich with coconut yogurt and some fruit purée or all fruit jam.
+- Serve the waffles with your favorite toppings (see below for my tips) or turn it into a healthy breakfast sandwich with coconut yogurt and some fruit purée or all fruit jam.
 Feel free to add a tiny drizzle of pure maple syrup if you wish, too!

 Some of my favorite healthy waffle toppings: